Rivermead Primary School

-Rivermead provides support with the completion of any paperwork.
-Where there is a more specific need Rivermead will work closely with the parent and any external agencies to ensure the school is accessible to all.8.6: How does the school communicate with parents / carers whose first language is not English?
+Rivermead will communicate in a range of methods to suit the needs of the parents / carers where possible.
+We will provide support with the completion of any paperwork and where there is a more specific need Rivermead will work closely with the parent and any external agencies to ensure the school is accessible to all.8.6: How does the school communicate with parents / carers whose first language is not English?

 Rivermead regularly access support from the EAL services provided through the Local Authority.
 Where necessary the school has sought translator support for home/school letters.

 Preparing my child to join the school or to transfer to a new school or the next stage of education and life9.1: What preparation will there be for both the school and my child before he or she joins the school?